robbie-cahill/express-serve-public/README.md

 ## Instant Public URLs for express
-`express-serve-public` will generate an instant public URL for your express application.
+Express Serve Public will generate an instant public URL for your express application.
 This URL will work behind firewalls and will connect to your local machine via a tunnel.
 You don't need any special networking config or setup.
 It will work behind NAT and CG-NAT.

 Behind the scenes, this uses [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client) (an open source `ngrok` alternative) to get the public URLs.